Redshift provides two method of uploading to Redshift the data file that Virtual DataPort has generated:

 Select the Authentication type.

 Enter the value of AWS access key id, AWS secret access key, or select Obtain credentials from password vault to obtain the credentials from the credentials vault.
-To obtain the password from the vault, also enter the Acount name.

 Enter the value of AWS IAM role ARN (optional).